grenaud/gargammel/README.md

-To download the fasta a files from a metaBit [https://bitbucket.org/Glouvel/metabit] output, simply supply the "all_taxa.tsv" file, which details the different species and their abundance, make sure you are connected to the internet and use the retrieveFromMetabit script in as such:
+To download the fasta a files from a metaBIT [https://bitbucket.org/Glouvel/metabit] output, simply supply the "all_taxa.tsv" file, which details the different species and their abundance, make sure you are connected to the internet and use the retrieveFromMetabit script in as such:

     mkdir exampleBacteriaDB
     cd exampleBacteriaDB